Copyright © 2014 jsd

 People are really good at this sort of thing.
 Consider a four-year-old child playing with a baby doll.
 Everybody knows it’s not a real baby; it is a symbol that represents a baby.

 In high-school geometry, the central concepts – such as points, lines, and planes – are explicitly defined to be completely abstract.
+(They approximately correspond to certain properties of the real world, but to a mathematician that is irrelevant.)

 In physics, many of the most fundamental concepts are completely abstract.
 This includes energy, momentum, and electric charge, among other things.